 Yes, you will be using and stretching muscles in a capacity that you are not used to.
 Slow stretching immediately after exercising, hot baths and if necessary over the counter remedies such as Tiger Balm will help to ease sore muscles.
 To reduce inflammation an Anti-Inflamatory Tea can be made (1/2 lemon, 1t grated ginger root, 1t grated turmeric root, a dash of cinnamon, a dash of ground black pepper, a spoon of honey and hot water).
 Please consult with your physician before using any medications.

 I have an old injury (Back or Knee for example) can I still join?
 Or

 I am really out of shape, I don’t know if I can keep up.

 If you have concerns related to previous injuries or health, consult a physician before joining.
 Only a physician who knows your medical history may be able to properly advise you.
 We work hard to prevent our students from incurring injuries or aggravate an existing injury further.
 Every student will progress at his or her own rate.
 In this respect, we challenge students by setting realistic goals per the individual.
 This could include strengthening supporting areas or working at alternate exercises.
 During class, please use common sense.
 If something feels like it could get injured or re-injured, withdraw from that activity.

 My child has been diagnosed with A.D.D. or has other special needs.
-How can Tae Kwon Do help?
+How can Martial Arts Training help?

-Tae Kwon Do is a style of martial arts that has many different drills that quickly switch from one structured activity to another structured activity.
+Martial arts use many different drills that quickly switch from one structured activity to another structured activity.
 This constant change requires students to develop focus by paying attention in class.
 It is in this type of environment where students diagnosed with A.D.D. seem to thrive.
 The constant change helps them to focus on what they are doing by challenging them with newer and increasingly more demanding exercises.
 The structure of the class and the drills being taught keeps them on a path to their next goal and self-esteem is built by achieving those goals.